manelcomiche/PaperGPTAgent/Working - Research/English/Artificial Intelligence on Education/total.md

 Ethical considerations play a vital role in the integration of AI technologies in education.
 Privacy protection, equity, transparency, human-AI collaboration, and accountability are crucial factors to be addressed in responsible AI implementation.
 By upholding ethical principles and ensuring that AI technologies are designed and implemented responsibly, educational stakeholders can harness the potential of AI while safeguarding student rights, promoting inclusivity, and fostering positive educational experiences.

-## Potential Risks and Challenges of AI in Education - manual divisor

 # Potential Risks and Challenges of AI in Education